 On July 26, 1972, North American Rockwell (which became Rockwell International in 1973) won a $2.6 billion contract to build the Space Shuttle Orbiter, designated OV-101 (orbiter vehicle 101).
 The first test shuttle, the Enterprise, rolled out Sept.
 17, 1976.
 From Jan.
 31 to Oct.
 26, 1977, it used a Boeing 747, modified as a shuttle carrier aircraft, to take it to the upper atmosphere for the approach and landing test program.
 The tests showed that the Orbiter could fly in the atmosphere and land like an airplane.

 The Enterprise remained a test article.
 Its legacy of information was incorporated into the next shuttle, the Columbia (OV-102).
 On April 12, 1981, the Columbia was the first Space Shuttle to fly into orbit.
 During its 27 flights between 1981 and 2002, the Columbia's achievements included the first launch of satellites from a Space Shuttle, the first flight of the European-built scientific workshop called Spacelab and servicing the Hubble Space Telescope.
 The Columbia and its seven astronauts were lost Feb.
-1, 2003, when the vehicle broke up during reentry from orbit.
-After the Space Shuttle Columbia broke up over Texas on Feb.
-1, 2003, the program was suspended until Space Shuttle Discovery returned to flight on July 28, 2005.
+1, 2003, when the vehicle broke up over Texas during reentry from orbit.
+The program was then suspended until Space Shuttle Discovery returned to flight on July 28, 2005.